OpenDSA/OpenDSA/README.md

 3. Clone this repository
     - For reading only: `git clone git://github.com/OpenDSA/OpenDSA.git`
     - For read/write: `git clone https://YOURGITHUBID@github.com/OpenDSA/OpenDSA.git`
-4. Start the service: `docker-compose up` (and leave this running)
+4. Start the service: `docker compose up` (and leave this running)
     - The first build of images takes under 5 minutes.
 Running them later takes under 10 seconds.
     - The service is ready when you see `opendsa_1 | * Serving Flask app "app.py"`
     - This terminal will not be usable at this point since it is a console for the web server.
-    - You can stop the containers by sending an interrupt signal (Press CTRL + C) or using the `docker-compose down` command.
+    - You can stop the containers by sending an interrupt signal (Press CTRL + C) or using the `docker compose down` command.
 5. Build any books from within the container:
-    - In order to interact with OpenDSA, you must access a shell in the running container with `docker-compose exec opendsa bash` in another console in the root of the OpenDSA directory.
+    - In order to interact with OpenDSA, you must access a shell in the running container with `docker compose exec opendsa bash` in another console in the root of the OpenDSA directory.
-        - Note: If you are on Windows using the MINGW64 shell, you might need to use the command: `winpty docker-compose exec opendsa bash`
+        - Note: If you are on Windows using the MINGW64 shell, you might need to use the command: `winpty docker compose exec opendsa bash`
     - To make the book defined in `config/Test.json`, now use the command `make Test`
 6. See your created book at: https://opendsa.localhost.devcom.vt.edu/Books/
 7. In order to stop the container, you can use the CTRL + C (sending an interrupt signal).